gridscale/terraform-provider-gridscale/website/docs/r/server.html.md

 }
 ```

-**NOTE: If no firewall rules are set, the firewall is INACTIVE.
-If (a) firewall rule(s) is(are) set (the firewall is ACTIVE),
+**NOTE: If no firewall rules are set, the firewall is inactive.
+Only if at least one firewall rule is set the firewall is active.
-packets that do not match any rules are blocked by default.
+Packets that do not match any rule are blocked.
 E.g:

 ```terraform
 resource "gridscale_server" "terra-server-test" {